iCliniq Logo

 Overview

-Spesolimab-sbzo is a drug indicated to treat adult patients with generalized pustular psoriasis (GPP) flares (a rare and severe skin disorder).
-It belongs to a group of medications called interleukin (IL) receptor antagonists or interleukin inhibitors and is used for immune-mediated disorders.
-It was initially designed as an orphan drug and later approved by the United States Food and Drug Administration (US FDA) on 1st September 2022.
-It is the first therapy that specifically targets the IL-36 pathway and has been evaluated for treating GPP flares after controlled clinical trials.
-The drug is also under investigation for preventing generalized pustular psoriasis flares and for the management of other skin diseases.
+It was initially designed as an orphan drug and later approved by the United States Food and Drug Administration (US FDA) on September 1, 2022.
+It is the first therapy specifically targeting the IL (interleukin) -36 pathway and has been evaluated for treating GPP flares after controlled clinical trials.
+The drug is also under investigation to prevent generalized pustular psoriasis flares and to manage other skin diseases.
+This breakthrough, marked by Spesolimab FDA approval, represents a significant advancement in treating GPP.

-How Does Spesolimab-sbzo Work?
+How Does Spesolimab-Sbzo Work?

-Contraindications of Spesolimab-sbzo:
+Contraindications of Spesolimab-Sbzo:

 • Spesolimab-sbzo is contraindicated in patients with a history of severe hypersensitivity (severe allergic reactions) to the drug or its components.